What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 This is good news for your men’s support group.
 It means that even though we are all conditioned to avoid touchy-feely topics with other men, there is still a part of us that desperately wants to go there.

-You just need the right discussion topic ideas to open them up.
+You just need the right discussion topic ideas or ice breakers to open your men’s group up.

 Before jumping into specific men’s group topic ideas first, you will want to define the purpose of your men’s group.
 There are many different kinds of men’s groups out there.